gautamjoshi1984/Melanoma_Detection_Assignment/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- This assignment uses a dataset of about 2357 images of skin cancer types.
+- This assignment uses a dataset of about 2357 images of skin cancer types provided by Upgrad as a part of the assignment.
 The dataset contains 9 sub-directories in each train and test subdirectories.
 The 9 sub-directories contains the images of 9 skin cancer types respectively.
+The predictive model should be trained on the train dataset and validated using a subset of the train dataset (test data).

 Steps followed in this assignment.

-1. Import the images and visualize them
+1. Import the images and visualize them (EDA)
-2. Convert the images to Tensorflow dataset (Preprocessing)
+2. Convert the images to Tensorflow dataset (Preprocessing, Scaling etc.)
-3. Build a basic CNN model --> Observation
+3. Build a basic CNN model --> Observation from the model
 4. Add overfitting measures like Data augmentation, Dropouts etc.
-5. Build another model with new components to control overfitting ---> Observation
+5. Build another model with new components to control overfitting ---> Observation from the model
 6. Analzye the Class imbalance issue in the dataset
 7. Use Augmentor pipeline to generate new images for training purposes to resolve the class imblance issues.
-8. Build a CNN model and test the same with the newly generated data. --> Observations
+8. Build a CNN model and test the same with the newly generated data. --> Observations from the model
 9. Final observation and conclusion.

 ## Technologies Used
 - Tensorflow v2.9.2